-You must create a NSS shared disk partition for an Archive Volume and cluster enable it.
-For more information, see "Configuring Cluster Resources for Shared NSS Pools and Volumes" in the "OES 2 SP3: Novell Cluster Services 1.8.8 Administration Guide for Linux".
+You must create a shared disk partition for an Archive Volume and cluster enable it.
+For more information, see "Configuring and Managing Cluster Resources for Shared NSS Pools and Volumes" in the "OES 11 SP3: Novell Cluster Services for Linux Administration Guide".